kaisadilla/judith/.info/spec.md

 When a coroutine is created for a function that returns exceptions, we don't deal with exceptions right away.
 Instead, we receive a `!Coroutine<T>`.
 The `await` expression for a `!Coroutine<T>` follows the same rules as calling a function with exceptions: we can do `await c catch ex do end`, `try await c`, `try? await c` and `try! await c`.

 ## Channels
-Channels in Judith are ways to transfer data between coroutines in a safe manner, when the data is not returned directly.
+Channels in Judith are ways to transfer data between coroutines in a safe and simple manner, when the data is not returned directly.
 A channel is opened when it's created, and new values can be pushed into it.
 When we're done, we seal the channel, meaning that it can't receive any more values.
 We can read values from the channel at any time, an action that will block execution if the channel hasn't received the next value yet.

 ```judith
 func produce_numbers (var chan: Chan<Num>) -- take a channel as a parameter